-U.S. Military Targets Alleged Drug Smugglers in Eastern Pacific - PRESS AI WORLD
+U.S. military conducts strikes against alleged drug-trafficking boats in eastern Pacific - PRESS AI WORLD

 PRESSAI